Franklin77711/Project-Landing-Page-TheOdinProject/README.md

 # Project-Landing-Page-TheOdinProject
 This repository is for my first ever landing page | The Odin Project.
 I will now do a landing page as part of The Odin Project Fundamentals.
-Here I will start from scratch and only use html and css.
+Here I will start from scratch and only use html and css. -----
+Afer i finished this project I feel like I get to know flexbox better.
+For my surprise I didn't have to google almost at all or looked at other codes.
+I did this from the picture that the project give as reference.
+Also I know its not the best page in the world but its a good first step.